dreamfactorysoftware/platform-wiki/setup-guide/common/iam-setup/Setup-IAM-permissions-for-operating-Snowplow.md

 <a name="top" />
 ## Overview

-These are instructinos for setting up the IAM permissions for the "user(s)" that "operates" Snowplow: in practice this is the user associated with the credentials that should be used in the EmrEtlRunner and StorageLoader config files.
+These are instructions for setting up the IAM permissions for the "user(s)" that "operates" Snowplow: in practice this is the user associated with the credentials that should be used in the EmrEtlRunner and StorageLoader config files.
 The permissions represent the minimum required to keep the Snowplow data pipeline running: this is best practice, so that if a hacker manages to compromise the server with EmrEtlRunner and StorageLoader on it (so gain access to these credentials), they will have only limited access to your AWS resources.

-Setting up the credentials is an 4 step process:
+Setting up the credentials is an 5 step process:

 1. [Create a new IAM group] (#create-group)
 2. [Set the permissions for the group] (#permissions)